 The Impact-Driven Business Model

-Integrated Ventures was formed as a Nevada corporation in late 2015, originally as EcoBioChar Soil Systems Inc, then to Plastic2Power USA in 2019, then changed again to our current name in 2020 to reflect a more refined and integrated overall business model.
-PlugHUBS, Inc. is a California corporation formed in mid 2020 and will be the first of our brands to launch.
+Integrated Ventures was formed as a Nevada corporation in September 2015, originally as EcoBioChar Soil Systems Inc, then to Plastic2Power USA in 2019, then changed again to our current name in 2020 to reflect a more refined and integrated overall business model.

 The above video: the Infinite Game - Mindset To Business in the 21st Century presented by Simon Sinek shares our Founder/CEO's thinking of how businesses, certainly in the post covid world should now be structured and run today.
 In particular, the importance of offering a purpose or Just Cause in building out a viable brand that shares a collective mission or objective.